 - Yahoo FareChase

-You'll notice that none of the websites I recommended using above are not included in Booking Buddy's search, so make sure you check each of those individually, rather than booking whatever Booking Buddy shows up first.
+You'll notice that none of the websites I recommended using above, like Skyscanner and HotelsCombined, are not included in Booking Buddy's search, so make sure you check each of those individually, rather than booking whatever Booking Buddy shows up first.

 The Key is Research

 As you've probably figured out, the key to picking up a fantastic deal using a travel aggregator is to use many of them and compare the different prices to see which is cheapest.
-You don't have to spend hours and hours searching, though, -- just pick two or three of them and if you find a price you're happy with, go for it!
+You don't have to spend hours and hours searching, though -- just pick two or three of them and if you find a price you're happy with, go for it!
+Even if you only spend a couple of minutes on Skyscanner, you'll likely to end up with a better deal than if you'd chosen an airline at random and checked to see the price they're offering.

 This article has been edited and updated by Lauren Juliff.